 Make a Grateful Tree using twigs from your yard or place a paper tree on your wall.
 Write down what you are grateful for each day and place it on the tree.

-Your kids will want to help clean the leaves off the ground with these Super Scoopers.
+Your kids will want to help clean the leaves off the ground with these Leaf Scoopers.

 Have the kids make these Gumdrop Turkeys on Thanksgiving Day so they have an activity to do while they wait for dinner.